fygar256/lgbt/README.md

 Indentation is also done automatically, so conversion to Python is also possible.
 Even if a single Brainfuck command spans multiple lines in the target language, it can be written with indentation by separating them with \n.

 By default, lgbt.py converts to pseudo-assembly code.
 Specify the language to convert to using the map file described later.
 A header and footer will be required to run in the target language.
-Headers, footers, and map files for C and Python are provided.
+Headers, footers, and map files for C,Python and Ruby are provided.

 # Sample